meavicisprod/mvp-the-pits/content/infoPages/2021-01-27-about-the-pits.md

 MVP will be working with interested participants in developing their acting skills, using a base script to kickoff an exercise in ensemble character exploration and improv techniques, resulting in a final script through the Collective Creation process.

 We will document the creation via a short film, to both stand as a testament to participants’ skills and as a permanent homage to the former Christie Pits Skatepark.
+In the interest of staying true to the DIY spirit that made Christie what it was, the set of the film will be an interactive art installation in and of itself...

 ### (It's) the Pits - the Installation